stream-protocol/e-commerce-backend/README.md

 ## What is Medusa

 Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
-The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
+The modules can be customized and used to build advanced e-commerce stores, marketplaces, or any product that needs foundational commerce primitives.
 All modules are open-source and freely available on npm.

 Learn more about [Medusa’s architecture](https://docs.medusajs.com/development/fundamentals/architecture-overview) and [commerce modules](https://docs.medusajs.com/modules/overview) in the Docs.

 ## Roadmap, Upgrades & Plugins

-You can view the planned, started and completed features in the [Roadmap discussion](https://github.com/medusajs/medusa/discussions/categories/roadmap).
+You can view the planned, started, and completed features in the [Roadmap discussion](https://github.com/medusajs/medusa/discussions/categories/roadmap).

 Follow the [Upgrade Guides](https://docs.medusajs.com/upgrade-guides/) to keep your Medusa project up-to-date.